-Further complications of not having a responsible and critical involvement of people with mental illness in their representation in the DSM is that it becomes the basis for the ways insurance companies and the business side of the mental health industry determine who gets help and who doesn't.
+Further complications arise from not having a responsible and critical involvement of people with mental illness in their representation in the DSM because it becomes the basis for the ways insurance companies and the business side of the mental health industry determines who gets help and who doesn't.
 In an interview with Keith Brotheridge, a supervisor in the field of mental health, he related his experience as someone who regularly treats patients: "I treat symptoms, not so much a specific diagnosis, but it is the diagnosis number that drives the business side of mental health."
-This demonstrates the direct effect of the DSM IV on people with mental illness.
+This demonstrates one of the direct effects of the DSM IV on people with mental illness.
 He also stated that he did not agree with the labeling aspect of the manual partly because "these diagnoses follow folks around for the rest of their life and become 'preconditions' for the next insurance carrier."
-Brotheridge explained that what medication a person can receive (and be paid for by insurance), as well as other aspects of treatment, are based solely on the diagnosis that the clinician gives to a patient.
-And this diagnosis can affect whether or not patients can continue medical treatment if they switch to another insurance carrier based on it being a pre-existing condition.
+Brotheridge explained that what medication a person can receive (and be paid for by insurance), as well as other kinds of treatment, are based solely on the diagnosis the patient receives.
+And this diagnosis affects whether or not patients can continue medical treatment if they switch to another insurance carrier based on it being a pre-existing condition.

+Carol Berkenkotter, in her article "Psychotherapist as Author," explains that the way psychotherapists diagnose patients involves constructing a written narrative of the patient's history: the case history.
+She also explains that this narrative is translated "into a set of meanings compatible with the classifications of psychopathology of the fourth edition of the DSM IV" (146).
+She points out the resulting impact of that translation is often a pathologizing of the patient as the diagnosis, rather than the narrative that was initially constructed.
+It also fails "to serve another important purpose for many therapists, which is helping the therapist guide the therapy process by providing a record of the client's perspective of his or her lifeworld" (146).
 In the description of the symptoms of depression that was stated earlier, the "criteria" (symptoms) are the basis of such clinician's diagnosis, but they are often more complex and socially, culturally situated than something as simple as a diagnosis of "Depression."
 This suggests that something needs to be done in order to make the DSM more useful and helpful both for clinicians and patients, rather than a document used to determine insurance coverage.

 How people with mental illnesses are represented in the DSM IV impacts their ability to be part of that representation.
-And how this representation has a direct effect on their day-to-day lives demonstrates how technical communicators have a complex job in front of them.
+And a direct effect of this representation on their day-to-day lives demonstrates how technical communicators have a complex job in front of them.
 The ultimate question is how technical communicators can be aware of their power and use their agency to create ethical representations of people with mental illness.